2025 BHBS Schedule

 Dr. Christine Bösch, University of Leeds: Effects of Wild Blueberry on Obesity – A Pilot Dose-Response Study Targeting Starch Digestion and Satiety Through Activation of Gut-Brain Axis

-Dr. Ana Maria Rodriguez-Mateos, King’s College London: The Role of the Gut Microbiota on the Cardiovascular Health Benefits of Raspberry Consumption
+Dr. Ana Maria Rodriguez-Mateos, King’s College London: Role of Gut Microbial Metabolism on the Health Benefits of Berries

 Wednesday, October 8th